 Adults who are getting dentures may need a frenectomy as the position of the frenum interferes with the way the denture will fit.
 Sometimes this will happen between the cheek and the gum in the back of the mouth or in the middle of the lower lip and the upper lip.

-How is a frenectomy done?
+How is a frenectomy surgery performed?

 Your surgeon will use a scalpel or a laser to remove the frenum.